Lethalz/ZetV2/Notes/Spanning Tree Protocol Concepts.md

 ### Classic STP

-**STP** (and its descendants), standardised as 802.1D, now included in 802.1Q.
+**STP** (and its descendants), standardized as 802.1D, now included in 802.1Q.
 Allows switches to exchange information on network physical topology and agree which links to disable to ensure there are no loops.
 If topology changes (e.g. a cable is disconnected), the switches converge on a new set of links to use.

 Port can be in two **permanent states:**